jvcasill/defense/index.md

 </div>

 </br>

 >- Accurately acquiring the stop contrasts of a foreign language can significantly improve foreign accent ratings (Sundara, Polka, & Baum, 2006)

+*** pnotes

+- the task of the L2 learner of Spanish is to associate short-lag VOT with Spanish voiceless /p, t, k/,
+- and create a new category altogether for lead VOT associated with voiced /b, d, g/ in order to produce and perceive the Spanish stop contrasts accurately

+---

+## Introduction

+### Language acquisition contexts (Batstone, 2002)

+> - *communicative context*: L2 learners use the TL in order to exchange information
+> - <BLUE>learning context</BLUE>: input generally comes from a teacher, with special emphasis placed on attention to form (e.g. traditional classroom)
+> - **immersion context** (e.g. study abroad, domestic immersion)

+*** pnotes

+- CC = often immigrants that are confronted with the task of learning the majority language in their linguistic environment.
+- LC = The latter group typically consists of high school or college students taking a foreign language class for credit towards a diploma or a degree.
+- SA = naturalistic communicative context with the added benefit of explicit instruction in a learning context.
+- Classroom shows advantages for XXX
+- SA shows advantages for XXX
+- There is little work on acquisition of L2 phonology as a function of context
+- This research aims to fill this gap

+---

+## Introduction

+### At-home, SA

+- Zampini (1998, 2001)
+- Stevens (20XX)

 ---